 1. Academic integrity policy statement: Students are expected to maintain the highest standards of honesty in their college work.
-Cheating, forgery, and plagiarism are serious offenses, and students found guilty of any form of academic dishonesty are subject to disciplinary action.
-New Paltz's policy on academic integrity is found at http://www.newpaltz.edu/ugc/policies/policies\integrity.html, and several excellent resources to help with avoiding plagiarism are available on the Sojourner Truth Library's website: http://lib.newpaltz.edu/assistance/plag.html.
+Cheating, forgery, and plagiarism are serious violations of academic integrity.
+Students found guilty of any violation of academic integrity are subject to disciplinary action, up to and including expulsion.
+New Paltz's policy on academic integrity (rev. October 2017) is found in the Undergraduate Catalog.
+Sojourner Truth Library's website contains several excellent resources to help with avoiding plagiarism; see especially lib.newpaltz.edu/assistance/plag.html.